fluencelabs/examples/marine-examples/README.md

 ```

 1. We include generated file to out module with tests. `include_test_env!` is just a wrapper over `include!(concat!(env!("OUT_DIR"), $filename))`.
-2.We use `marine_test_env` as usual.
+2. We use `marine_test_env` as usual.

-And the last thing: how to enable IDE support, the main advantage of `build.rs` approach.
+And the last thing to do: setting up IDE, as the main advantage of `build.rs` approach is the IDE support.

 ### CLion:
 * in the `Help -> Actions -> Experimental Futures` enable `org.rust.cargo.evaluate.build.scripts`